 We’ll use the metrics below to identify those funds:

-The objective of this exercise is to identify funds that are likely to pay out large distributions, note which advisors in your territory are using those funds, then position your own funds, with hopefully lesser capital gains distributions, as suitable alternatives.
+The objective of this exercise is to identify funds that are likely to pay out large distributions, note which advisors are using those funds, position your funds as suitable alternatives, and ensure advisors avoid investing in a fund with an impending distribution.

 Starting in the Fund Screener, add a few filters that will narrow our universe to a more manageable list of funds that are ripe for replacement.